devongovett/qunit-cli/readme.md

 qunit-cli that mimic some of the options in the standard browser-based QUnit testing interface.
 They are:

-    --module,     -m    Limits testing to an individual module --testNumber, -t    Limits testing to a single test (by number) --quiet,      -q    Flag to hide passed tests from the output
+    --hidepassed,           Show only the failing tests, hiding all that pass --module,         -m    Limits testing to an individual module --requireExpects,       Require each test to specify the number of expected assertions --testNumber,     -t    Limits testing to a single test (by number) --testTimeout,          Global timeout in milliseconds after which all tests will fail --quiet,          -q    Flag to hide passed tests from the output (deprecated) --urlConfig,            Add a config parameter of your own in JSON

 The command-line test runner has some additional options available: